ArkinSolomon/xpkg-docs/docs/registry-api/routes/packages/incompatibilities.md

 Response body:

 - "invalid_or_empty_str" -- at least one of either `packageId` or `version` is not a string, or is an empty string.
-- "wrong_repo" -- the provided package identifier is a full identifier that references the wrong repository.
+- "invalid_id_or_repo" -- the provided package identifier is invalid, or is a full package identifier for a package that belongs to a different repository.
+- "bad_version_len" -- the version provided is too long.
 - "invalid_version" -- the provided package version is invalidly formatted.
 - "bad_inc_arr" -- the incompatibility list provided is either not an array, or is too long.
 - "bad_inc_tuple" -- at least one tuple in the provided incompatibility list has an element in the list that is either not a JSON array, or is a JSON array that does not have a length of two.